 I do not talk about good governance.
 I talk about effective governance.
 Effective governance, easy governance, need of the hour.

 –Prime Minister of India, Narendra Modi

 Make In India was launched on 25th September 2014 by PM Modi in Delhi that undoubtedly acted as an exhortative initiative, which focuses on attracting foreign investments, and business establishments in the country.
-Whilst boosting the local and multinational business organisation, by focusing on facilitating business class, Make in India holds the agenda to upgrade India into a worldwide manufacturing powerhouse, an economically independent nation.
+Whilst boosting the local and multinational business organization, by focusing on facilitating the business class, Make in India holds the agenda to upgrade India into a worldwide manufacturing powerhouse, an economically independent nation.

 25 Sectors of Make in India